FAQ

 How are my scans delivered?

-Scans are delivered through a download link of your choice (Dropbox, Google Drive), with password protection or encryption for sensitive files.
+Scans are delivered through a download link of your choice (Dropbox, Google Drive, dokko file server), with password protection or encryption for sensitive files.
 If you prefer physical media, sending an USB flash drive is also possible.

 How long does it take for me to get the scans?

-Scans are usually delivered within 5-7 working days after receiving your originals depending on the size and quantity.
-For urgent projects I offer a 24h or 48h rush service.
-See the prices page for details.
+Typical turnaround is 5–7 business days after receiving your originals, depending on size and quantity.
+For urgent projects, a 24 h or 48 h rush service is available (see the Prices page for details).

 Can I buy the dokko scanner?

-What if I am not satisfied with the colors of my scans?
+What if I’m not satisfied with the colors?

-The RAW scans always contain all the information originals and therefore allow for countless conversion variantions, so different versions can be made without having to rescan the film.
+RAW scans always contain all original information, allowing countless conversion variations, so different versions can be produced without rescanning.